griga/text-radio-switch/README.md

 ### SCSS customization

-if you use SCSS for managing styles in your project, then you can customize directive look by overriding following variables before you include `dist/text-radio-switch.directive.scss`
+If you are using SCSS for managing styles in your project, then you can customize directive look by overriding following variables (before you include `dist/text-radio-switch.directive.scss`)

-next SCSS customizations are available
+Next SCSS customizations are available (defaults are shown)

 ```scss
     $trs-font-size: 1em !default;